Bradley-Hower/reading-notes/course-401-python/the-growth-mindset.md

 ### Results of Bias Self-Assessment

 My strongest areas were related to understanding bias.
 The areas I was weakest is in knowing how to act to combat bias.
 I will admit, I don't know how to deal with this one.
 In the past, I encountered difficult situations related to employment.
-Perhaps this is what has made me so cautious at work.
+Perhaps this is what has made me so cautious to speak out at work.

 ## Things I want to know more about